Appendix 1: Summary of Privacy Rights under the GDPR (Regulation (EU) 2016/679) and the Data Protection Act 2018

 This policy is not a contract, and the Firm reserves the right to change, modify, suspend, interpret or cancel this policy in whole or in part, at any time, with or without prior notice.
 Nothing in this policy is intended to change the traditional relationship of employment at will.

-To the extent provided by applicable law, and subject to our ethical obligations as attorneys, you have the following rights:
+To the extent provided by applicable law, and subject to our ethical obligations as attorneys, natural persons habitually resident in the UK or an EU member state have the following rights:

 We do not impose any charge for these requests (except further copies of data).
 For any such request, you can contact us by e-mail, postal mail, or phone as specified in the “How to Contact Us” section below.
-We will endeavor to respond to all requests in a timely manner, but in no event longer than thirty (30) days although where your request is complex it may takes us up to a further two months to provide a copy of your personal data.
+We will, after having properly identified you, endeavor to respond to all requests in a timely manner, but in no event longer than one calendar month although where your request is complex it may take us up to a further two months to provide a copy of your personal data.

 To the extent the Firm is not the controller of your data, we will notify the controller of your request if required by applicable law.